Premier-3/designhacktober/README.md

 We prefer you to use React, but you can use any technologies/ stack.

 ## What are the issues?
-We are updating the issues which includes various design categories
+We are updating the issues which includes various design categories.

 1. Ecommerce Designs
 2. Community(To share photos and videos)